javadbat/jb-date-input/README.md

 ```
 ## set custom style

-in some cases in your project you need to change defualt style of web-component for example you need zero margin or different border-radius and etc.
+in some cases in your project you need to change default style of web-component for example you need zero margin or different border-radius and etc.
 if you want to set a custom style to this web-component all you need is to set css variable in parent scope of web-component.
 #### usage example: